ludmercentre/rna-seq_workflow/markdown_files/pathway_analysis.md

 In some experiments comparing two conditions, there might not be any genes or only a few genes that are significantly over-represented in pathways or gene sets, but this doesn't mean that groups of genes aren't enriched.
 See the figure below:
 ![diab2](https://ludmercentre.github.io/rna-seq_workflow/markdown_files/images/diab2.png)

- GSEA Takes full ranked list as input.
+GSEA is a tool developed by the UC San Diego and the Broad Institute to achieve just that.
+It has been around for longer than the two previous tools.
+It takes full ranked list as input.
 It uses the Kolmogorov-Smirnov (KS) test to assign enrichment score (ES) to a group of genes with multiple testing corrections applied.
-Performed by the GSEA software from the Broad Institute (2005).

-Statistical Tests:
-Fisher's exact test compares the expected number of significant genes at random to the observed number of significant genes to arrive at a probability.
 The KS test compares the distribution of gene p-values expected at random to the observed distribution of the gene p-values to arrive at a probability.
+GSEA is available as standalone desktop software downloadable from their [website](http://www.gsea-msigdb.org/gsea/index.jsp).
+It also provides a very comprehensive [documentation](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Main_Page) and it's very own [Molecular Signatures Database (MSigDB)](http://www.gsea-msigdb.org/gsea/msigdb/index.jsp), a collection of annotated gene sets for use with GSEA software.
+Custom annotated gene sets can also be used.

 <br />